 In two simple trades, a man recently turned $766 into $107,758.
 Those kinds of trades spark interest from all kinds of options traders, big and small…

 Options trading gained significant traction over the past five years, particularly with retail investors.
-In response to the increased demand, the best brokers now offer features once only available to the pros, combining amazing trading tools with low commissions and high-quality research tools.
+In response to the increased demand, the best options brokers now offer features once only available to the pros, combining amazing trading tools with low commissions and high-quality research tools.

 Beginner investors and advanced active traders can now trade with options confidently thanks to risk management analysis tools that many brokers offer.
-We’ve looked into the best brokers for options traders and found the following platforms offer the most value to investors.
+We’ve looked into the best brokerages for options traders and found the following platforms offer the most value to investors.
 With options trading, brokers earn a much higher profit margin than on a stock trade, but competition is intense, which offers more opportunities for investors.